PPM Express Help Center

 In this article, we will review how to create and manage project tasks in PPM Express.

-Please note: To be able to create and manage project tasks, it is required to have the permission to edit the project.
-Please visit the People management page for information about PPM Express permissions.
+Please note: To be able to create and manage project tasks, it is required to have permission to edit the project.
+Please visit the People Management page for information about PPM Express permissions.

 Creating project tasks

-Also, you can access the Project tasks page by clicking the Manage Tasks option on the Schedules section of the Project Dashboard
+Also, you can access the Project Tasks page by clicking the View PPM Express Tasks option on the Schedules section of the Project Dashboard

 2. Navigate to the PPM Express Tasks section and click the New Task button.

-3. On the Create tasks page provide the following information as required:
+3. On the Create Tasks page provide the following information, some fields are required:

 • Task name